Clemapfel/jluna/README.md

 ## License

-`jluna` is supplied under Open Software License 3.0, available [here](https://opensource.org/licenses/OSL-3.0).
+`jluna` is supplied under MIT license.
 For collaboration or further questions, feel free to [contact the developer](https://www.clemens-cords.com/contact).

 ---